-19.3.
 Inflation Risk

-The Fund is invested in a broad range of assets, which have a stake in the real economy and will generally be expected to perform relatively well in an inflationary environment.
+11.17The Fund is invested in a broad range of assets, which have a stake in the real economy and will generally be expected to perform relatively well in an inflationary environment.
 The decision to diversify into property will provide an additional inflation hedge for the fund as lease agreements tend to stipulate long term inflationary linked cash flows from rental income.

-19.4.
 Interest Rate Risk

-Cash balances and Fixed interest securities have a more direct exposure to interest rate movements than equities.
+11.18Cash balances and fixed interest securities have a more direct exposure to interest rate movements than equities.
 The cash flows of the former and market value of the latter are influenced by movements in market interest rates.
-The sensitivity analysis below looks at the effect of a change in year of 0.5% (GBP 7 day LIBID).
+The sensitivity analysis below looks at the effect of a change in year of 0.50%, being a possible change in the UK base rate (previously a rate of 0.25% was used).